belapferreira/qik-serve-web/README.md

 As a requirement of the **Qik Serve** technical assessment instructions, the library used in this project was React using the Next.js framework.
 Currently, the React's team recommends choosing one of the frameworks popular in the community:

 > If you want to build a new app or a new website fully with React, we recommend picking one of the React-powered frameworks popular in the community.
-Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

 **Major assumptions or design choices**